danielcregg/dc-labs/website-labs/lamp.md

 ![LAMP](https://github.com/danielcregg/dc-labs/assets/22198586/944ad682-f532-4132-b013-e8a7d03c6b4b)

-LAMP stack is a popular open-source web platform commonly used to run dynamic web sites and servers.
-It includes Linux, Apache, MySQL, and PHP and is considered by many the platform of choice for development and deployment of high-performance web applications which require a solid and reliable foundation.
+LAMP stack is a popular open-source web platform commonly used to run dynamic web0sites.
+It includes *Linux*, Apache, MySQL, and PHP and is considered by many the platform of choice for development and deployment of high-performance web applications which require a solid and reliable foundation.
 Here is a very informative video on the topic https://www.youtube.com/watch?v=WY8jwTNYTfg.

 b/8/82/LAMP_software_bundle.svg/1280px-LAMP_software_bundle.svg.png